kr-colab/disperseNN2/docs/source/usage.rst

 - ``--batch_size``: we find that batch_size=10 works well.
 - ``--threads``: number of threads to use during training.
 - ``--learning_rate``: learning rate to use during training.
 It's scheduled to decrease by 2x every 10 epochs with no decrease in validation loss.
-- ``--pairs``: the total number of pairs to include in the analysis
+- ``--pairs``: the total number of pairs to include in the analysis.
+Defaults to all pairs.
 - ``--pairs_encode``: the number of pairs to include in the gradient in the encoder portion of the neural network.
+Default: all pairs.
 - ``--pairs_estimate``: the number of pairs to include in the estimator portion of the neural network.
+Default: all pairs.
 - ``--gpu``: as an integer, specifies the GPU index (e.g., 0, 1, etc). "any" means take any available gpu. -1 means no GPU.

 This command will print the training progress to stdout.